AlexSerbinov/LiquidityScan/README.md

 # Liquidation Scanner

-> **Important Notice**: This is a demonstration repository that serves as part of my GitHub portfolio for job applications.
-Many parts of the code and configurations have been removed.
-The repository showcases my experience with DeFi protocols, particularly in the field of liquidation services.
+> **Important Notice**: This is a demonstration repository.
+It is part of my GitHub portfolio intended for job applications.
+Many parts of the code and configuration have been intentionally removed.
+The repository showcases my experience with DeFi protocols, MEV Boat, and working expirience with AAVE and Compound protocols

+The code is a trimmed-down version of a real project, adapted to be safely published on GitHub for demonstration purposes.
 ---

 [Detailed documentation can be found in the `doc` folder](./doc)